 - Your passport or a valid ID.
 Note that driving licenses won't work in that case!

-How to book an appointment for anmeldung/registration in Germany?
+How to book an appointment for Anmeldung/registration in Germany?

 Appointments can be booked online on the website of your local authority (some links are available below).
 Sometimes it is difficult to make an appointment as the slots may be booked out.
 It is worth regularly checking as cancelled appointments may become available at short notice.
 If no appointments are available, you cannot be held responsible for not having registered within two weeks.
 If you are having difficulty finding an appointment, it is worth writing an e-mail to the office to request one.
 In smaller towns, it may be possible to go directly to a registration office and get your registration done.
 However, to avoid long queues and cancellations, it is always advisable to book an appointment in advance.
 We have listed some of the official websites of cities in Germany where you could book an appointment for the registration.